 We support businesses and social enterprises to understand their purpose, align their business goals, and deliver on their strategic objectives through data, action planning and innovative thinking.

 I have a farming and rural background, so I am naturally interested in designing sustainable business models and innovation within the food and drink sector, rural economy and tourism to support a sustainable global food system and food security.

 Outside of SDG Changemakers, I am an Honorary Teaching Fellow and Entrepreneur in Residence at the University of Lancaster, a Fellow of the Chartered Institute of Marketing and a Chartered Practitioner of Public Relations.

-Originally from Kirkby Lonsdale in Cumbria, UK, my relaxing passion is photography and call New Zealand home.
+Originally from Kirkby Lonsdale in Cumbria, UK, my relaxing passion is photography, and spending time in NZ with family.